StudyLink logoHome

 Find out more

-Want to see postgraduate courses?
-See postgraduate degrees in Urban Planning in the UK
+Looking for graduate level options?
+See Masters degrees in Urban Planning in the UK

 Urban planning is the development and design of land use and the built environment.
 This can include airspace, water, and the infrastructure passing into and out of urban areas.
 Good urban planners take into consideration the political, environmental, economic, cultural and social facets of a city, as well as understanding the physical aspects like air quality, water supply and infrastructure including buildings, roads and facilities.